-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - Andrew F. Kazmierski/Shutterstock

-While he was mayor, he flew one of his private jets down to the island about twice a month, according to The New York Times.
+While he was mayor, he flew one of his private jets down to the island about twice a month, his neighbors and friends told The Times in 2010.

-Bloomberg bought and demolished a waterfront house there, replacing it with a $10 million home three times the size, the Times reported.
+Bloomberg bought and demolished a waterfront house there, replacing it with a $10 million home three times as large, The Times reported.

 According to Bermuda’s Royal Gazette, Bloomberg was still a part-time resident as of 2019.

 In London, Bloomberg owns both a townhouse and an apartment.
-In 2015, he dropped $25 million on a seven-bedroom house that was once home to writer George Eliot.
+In 2015, he dropped $25 million on a seven-bedroom house that was once home to the writer George Eliot, The Journal reported.

 - source